 As industrial production spreads across the world of Ukss, there are some who worry that their pollution may cause irreparable damage to the natural world.
 In an attempt to preemptively find a solution to this problem, a group of ecologically minded ritualists gathered together to create the Sky Preserve.

-Intended as a model of responsible urban living, The Sky Preserve is a modern city born aloft on an enchanted mountain, pulled from the barren lands of the Crimson Badlands.
+Intended as a model of responsible urban living, The Sky Preserve is a modern city born aloft on an enchanted mountain, pulled from the barren stone of the Crimson Badlands.
 It is home to about 40,000 people and it flies in a lazy circuit around Mu's southern savannah.
-It trades finished cloth with the lowland empires, but after transportation costs, these industries barely break even.
+It trades finished cloth with the Lowland empires, but after transportation costs, these industries barely break even.
 It is largely subsidized for its biological research by lowland monarchs and magicians who either agree with their mission or cynically want to exploit it for their own ends.

 The Tree of Sages